Movement and Shift In Supply Curve

 Change in quantity supplied occurs due to rise or fall in product prices while other factors are constant.

-- It can be measured by the movement of the supply curve.
+- It can be measured by the Movement along Supply Curve.

 - The term, Change in quantity supplied refers to expansion or contraction of supply.